 Some antidepressants have been used in breastfeeding for many years and your GP can provide up-to-date information and advice.

-For women with existing mental health issues, having a baby can bring real challenges.
+For people with existing mental health issues, having a baby can bring real challenges.
 You may need further support from your mental health team, or specialist care from a perinatal mental health service.

 If you are in the care of mental health services, it’s a good idea to talk to your mental health practitioner if you’re planning a pregnancy, having a baby or looking ahead to the birth of your baby.
 They can go through treatment and support options with you, so it’s important to be honest with them.

-If you are pregnant, you will be offered an antenatal contact, after 28 weeks pregnancy, from the public health nurse (health visitor) who will ask about your mental health.
-They can help you and your partner to complete the Boots Family Trust – Well Being Plan.
-Many women have found the plan useful for making sure loved ones know how to support them if they become ill after the birth.
+If you are pregnant, you will be offered an antenatal contact, after 28 weeks pregnancy, from your health visitor who will ask about your mental health.

 - Association for Post Natal Illness: Provides telephone helpline, information leaflets and a network of volunteers who have themselves experienced postnatal depression.
 Helpline number: 020 7386 0868